Show

 Why is Descartes demonized today?
 Ken says that some people want to attack some of the presuppositions of Cartesian philosophy, such as separation of mind and body.
 Descartes was consistent about his method throughout his life.
 Descartes' method came to him in a dream.
 Descartes went to Sweden to tutor the princess there and died soon after.

-- Amy Standen the Roving Philosophical Reporter (Seek to 04:26): Amy Standen asks some people on the street what they think about Cartesian style doubts.
+• Roving Philosophical Report (Seek to 04:26): Amy Standen asks some people on the street what they think about Cartesian style doubts.

 Ronald G. Rubin, Professor of the History of Ideas, Pitzer College